Mushbt/got-quiz/README.md

 # Testing
 ## Code Validation
-The Stockholm FC site has been tested in depth.
+The Game of Thrones Quiz has been tested in depth.
 All the code has been run through the [W3C html Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [JSHint Validator](https://jshint.com/).

 The HTML validator results for each page are below: